 Requires Google account.

 A common pattern that works for many use-cases is using GitHub as the backing store for your Notebooks.
 This is nice because you get version history for free due to Git VCS being used behind the scenes.
 GitHub Notebooks are easily sharable (you just send a link) and there is decent support in GitHub for viewing the current state of the Notebook and its rendered outputs.
 To allow others to actually run your Notebook, you can either import the Notebook files back in to your Chameleon JupyterLab instance, or use Binder, which allows spinning up a Jupyter instance for a given GitHub link.

-- Services like Binder don’t create Jupyter servers with Chameleon tools (like
+Services like Binder don’t create Jupyter servers with Chameleon tools (like the

 python-chiPython API) built in by default.